mikzuit/fair-job-offer/README.md

 10. Use [templates folder](/templates/Resume_Template.docx) Resume to create yours, this already include a GDPR footnote and shows "SKILLS" with level first, that way when looking for candidates they would easily see level and skills you have, which is usually the main reason to hire someone. ✅
 11. When the process ends you always should answer in your email or social media with [G](#g-email-claiming-your-data-protection-under-gdpr) and always CONFIRM you want them to remove you data.
 Many of them sent emails asking for confirmation.
 Don't forget that some of them would write you "we will remove from our recruitment marketing database" and "our recruitment system" this would tell you how much of info of you they process already. ✅
 12. Recruiters are the most important piece in this game, usually they never been told the actual reasons why they cannot give a Company Info or the real relation with a company (usually a Owner or Director just refers this info to them), they just been told "you are helping people to have a job" .
 Always be nice to them, always reminds them to comunicate to superiors about your data to be removed, Companies blame workers, always use an email like this [one](helpers/email-rejected.txt) y tell them to have a copy of they asking their superior, this is legally important for them. ✅
 13. Always keep calm, you are dealing with people that THINK they 100% honest and they HELP people.
-What you asking here is not illegal, rude, neither absurd is just follow the law.
+What you asking here is not illegal, rude, neither absurd you are just following the law.
 14. Get use to copy/paste [content of file](/helpers/email-rejected.txt) into your emails, Linkedin, Job Sites, Stackoverflow , etc.  ✅
 15. Asking for a process ending date or when will this company planed for this position to be cover? will give and idea of the importance, procastination usually means [E](#e-something-fishy-is-going-o).  ✅
 16. Always search for your job yourself, they do not have more tools than you have, They will have Memberships for linkedin, stackoverflow and others but those doesn't give special attention in a [A](#a-job-position). ✅